lzl200102109/BLAS/README.md

   ```

 2. In Eclipse, import `dlib_cmake` as makefile project.
-3. create make targets and compile.
+3. Create make targets and compile.